-Em j oloyee Eligible Coverage Level Weekly Opt Out amount
+Employee Eligible Coverage Level Weekly Opt Out amount

 • Family Coverage \$150

 • Two-person coverage \$100

 • Single coverage \$ 50

-- This payment shall be paid weekly through the employee's pay check.
+- 21.6 This payment shall be paid weekly through the employee's pay check.
 It is considered as income, is subject to taxes, but does not count towards NH Retirement Income.
 This cash incentive must be considered as income and is subject to withholding of taxes.
 Payment in lieu of insurance requests must be submitted annually by June 1st. - 21.7 Application for payment in lieu of insurance shall be made to the Town Administrator, and it must be renewed annually each December to continue the payments.
-Falsification

-- of the application, or failure to notify the Town Administrator immediately when eligibility for benefit ceases, may make employees subject to disciplinary action up to and including termination. - 21.8 Full-time Town employees who are eligible for health insurance coverage under any other plan for which the Town or Barrington School System also pays the premiums (such as two Town/School employees married to each other) shall not "double dip".
+Falsification of the application, or failure to notify the Town Administrator immediately when eligibility for benefit ceases, may make employees subject to disciplinary action up to and including termination. - 21.8 Full-time Town employees who are eligible for health insurance coverage under any other plan for which the Town or Barrington School System also pays the premiums (such as two Town/School employees married to each other) shall not "double dip".
 For example, a married couple employed by the Town and/or School each has the right to take a single person plan if they so choose or one may decline health insurance while the other selects to take two-person or family coverage.
-In this case, the declining employee shall not be eligible for the cash incentive, as the Town's taxpayers will receive no cost savings. - 21.9 Eligible employees are prohibited from declining Town-provided health insurance for themselves or their dependents when no other health insurance coverage is in effect. - 21.10 DENTAL PLAN: There is no dental plan available to employees.
-All eligible full-time employees (35 hours a week or more) may enroll in either a single, two-person, or family dental insurance plan after meeting the eligibility criteria, if any, stated in insurance plan documents.
-The Town shall maintain the level of coverage and benefits as provided by Option 1S through HealthTrust (Northeast Delta Dental) for the duration of this agreement.
-The Town's contribution toward a dental insurance plan will be no more than 50% of the total premium cost for the plan (single, two-person, family) selected by the employee.
-The employee will be solely responsible for paying the difference.
-Employees who work less than 35 hours per week are eligible to purchase, at their sole expense, single, two-person or family dental insurance plan, as appropriate to his/her family status, through the Town's policy if permitted by the plan.
-Plan participation is subject to all plan rules and regulations, requires that 75% of all eligible full-time union members participate in the plan and excludes any members who have dental insurance coverage through another source.
-Dental Insurance coverage will be effective July 1, 2018 - 21.11 LIFE INSURANCE: Barrington NH currently provides group life insurance to all eligible full time employees.
+In this case, the declining employee shall not be eligible for the cash incentive, as the Town's taxpayers will receive no cost savings. - 21.9 Eligible employees are prohibited from declining Town-provided health insurance for themselves or their dependents when no other health insurance coverage is in effect. - 21.10 DENTAL PLAN: There is no dental plan available to employees. - 21.11 LIFE INSURANCE: Barrington NH currently provides group life insurance to all eligible full-time employees.
 The amount of coverage is currently \$25,000, and is subject to change.
 Upon meeting the insurance underwriter's requirements, the Town will pay 100% of the employee's premium up to \$115 per quarter.
 Please see Finance Director for more details.

-Barrington NH shall provide group life insurance to all eligible full-time employees in the amount of \$50,000.
-Upon meeting the insurance underwriter's requirements, the Town will pay 100% of the employee's premium.
-The increase in the amount of life insurance coverage will be effective July 1, 2018.
-Please see Finance Director for more details.
+ARTICLE XXII

-ARTICLE XXII RETIREMENT/SUPPLEMENTAL RETIREMENT BENEFIT
+RETIREMENT/SUPPLEMENTAL RETIREMENT BENEFIT T/A

-22.1 Full time employees eligible for coverage under the New Hampshire Retirement System

-- (employees who work thirty-five (35) hours or more per week) will receive the benefit of the Town's contribution required by that System.
-The employees will contribute their share toward the program. - 22.2 DEFERRED COMPENSATION: All employees, regardless of the hours they may work and having met any required eligibility standards, are eligible to participate in a deferred compensation plan offered through the Town.
-Participation in any of these programs is strictly voluntary and will involve the employee's own money through a payroll deduction process. - 22.3 Town employees may participate in a 457 plan through Nationwide; or the State of New Hampshire Deferred Compensation Program currently administered by the Great West.
+- 22.1 Full time employees eligible for coverage under the New Hampshire Retirement System (employees who work thirty-five (35) hours or more per week) will receive the benefit of the Town's contribution required by that System.
+The employees will contribute their share toward the program. - 22.2 DEFERRED COMPENSATION: - 22.3 All employees, regardless of the hours they may work and having met any required eligibility standards, are eligible to participate in a deferred compensation plan offered through the Town.
+Participation in any of these programs is strictly voluntary and will involve the employee's own money through a payroll deduction process.

+22.4 Town employees may participate in a 457 plan through Nationwide; or the State of New Hampshire Deferred Compensation Program currently administered by the Great West.
 Any employee not enrolled in the Nationwide plan at the time this is adopted may only enroll in the NH Deferred Compensation Program unless granted permission by the Board of Selectmen.

-ARTICLE XXIII SEPARABILITY
+ARTICLE XXIII